git-hyagi/janaina/README.md

 - [x] GRPC connections through a secure connection using TLS and jwt authentication
 - [ ] [WIP] RBAC
 - [x] CRUD user/medic/patient
-   note: even though this is the first working version, there are a lot of issues and pending work to be done
+   **note**: even though this is the first working version, there are a lot of issues and pending work to be done
 - [x] Chat (Streaming GRPC server (golang) and client (flutter))
 - [ ] schedule doctor appointment
 - [ ] prescription